cjerdonek/georgia-2020-presidential-election/README.md

 It only includes the candidate totals.
 The ballots cast are, however, available in Scytl's JSON endpoints.
-(Note that categories corresponding to the other RLA columns, like Invalid Write-In, Valid Write-in, Blank/Undervote, and Overvote, don't seem to be available in the JSON endpoints.)
+(Note that categories corresponding to the other RLA columns, like Invalid Write-In, Valid Write-in, Blank/Undervote, and Overvote, don't seem to be available even in the JSON endpoints.)

 **Read the comments in the code for more details, explanation, and